vnotex/vnote/src/resources/docs/markdown_guide_en.md

 - `lang` is optional to specify the language of the code;

 ### Diagrams

+> You need to enable Flowchart.js or Mermaid in the `Markdown` menu.

 VNote supports [Flowchart.js](http://flowchart.js.org/) and [Mermaid](https://mermaidjs.github.io/) to draw diagrams such as *flowchart* and *sequence diagram*.
-You should use `flowchart` and `mermaid` specified as the language of the fenced code block and write the definition of your diagram within it.
+You should use `flow` or `flowchart` and `mermaid` specified as the language of the fenced code block and write the definition of your diagram within it.

     ```flowchart
     st=>start: Start:>http://www.google.com[blank]